 Garden residues and leaves will soon require disposal, so why not convert these waste products into homemade soil conditioner?

-The bacteria which help to break down the raw, fibrous residues and though microscopic, the billions of them require appreciable quantities of plant food.
+The soil micro-organisms or bacteria which help to break down the raw, fibrous residues and though microscopic, the billions of them require appreciable quantities of plant food.

 If semi-starved, when working on breaking down coarse, fibrous stalks and leaves, they slow down their activities which delays the composting process.
 When you incorporate some good garden soil in each layer, the fertilizer is all the activator you need.

-Many of us use bagged potting soil, but for those who want to make your own mix… lay away a supply of potting and seed-flat soil now while the ingredients are dry and unfrozen.
+Many of us use bagged potting soil, but for those who want to make your own mix… lay away a supply of potting and grass seed flat soil now while the ingredients are dry and unfrozen.

 To each bushel of the usual mixture of sand, soil and organic matter, add one 3-inch potful of plant food.